variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-03-successfully-treat-fibroids-with-acupuncture--herbs.md

 ## Why don’t all acupuncturists have success with treating fibroids?

-While I can't speak to what other people are doing in their own clinics, I can speak to Chinese medicine in general and the different ways it's practiced.
+While I can’t speak to what other people are doing in their own clinics, I can speak to Chinese medicine in general and the different ways it’s practiced.

 Chinese medicine has undergone radical changes in the last century, which has tried to fit it into the western model of medicine.
 You can read more about that in my [Classical Medicine](/2018/01/01/classical-chinese-medicine-8211-what-it-is-why-it-matters-and-why-i8217m-moving-towards-it-in-my-practice/) post.